masterminds-kenya/social_network/checklist.md

 - [ ] User creation: Manage if influencer has many IG accounts.
 - [s] Can have Brand give permission for the FB App
 - [x] Admin can input information for a brand
+- [ ] API call and store basic metrics for media Posts
+- [ ] API call and store post insight metrics for Photo/Video
+- [ ] API call and store post insight metrics for Albums
+- [ ] API call and store post insight metrics for Stories
+- [s] WebHook to get Stories data at completion.
 - [ ] Admin/Marketing can connect Influencer to Brands through Campaign
 - [ ] Create Brand and Campaign View
   - [ ] Create Brand